-In [5], it has already been shown that the algorithm implements self-stabilizing leader election in complete graph under both global and local fairness, provided the existence of an eventual leader detector.
-Here we have new verification result to show that the algorithm is correct even under the weak fairness condition.
+In Ref.
+[10], it has already been shown that the algorithm implements self-stabilizing leader election in complete graphs under both global and local fairness, provided the existence of an eventual leader detector.
+Here, we have new verification result to show that the algorithm is correct even under the weak fairness condition.